-For many tourists, 5,000 meters is the highest they will ever go in their lives and thus advanced planning is necessary to ensure they can handle the altitude.
-For comparison, Cusco is around 3,400 meters and Machu Picchu is only 2,430 meters yet people even struggle with the altitude there.
+For many tourists, 5,000 meters is the highest they will ever go in their lives and thus advanced planning is necessary to ensure you can handle the altitude.
+For comparison, Cusco is around 3,400 meters and Machu Picchu is only 2,430 meters.
+Yet, people even struggle with the altitude in those towns.

 The best way to handle high altitude for most people is to acclimatize slowly.
-Therefore, it’s best to spend a few days exploring in and around Cusco before attempting Rainbow Mountain so that you’re only increasing 1,600 meters rather than thousands of meters on the day of your hike.
+Therefore, it’s best to spend a few days exploring in and around Cusco before attempting Rainbow Mountain so that you’re only increasing 1,600 meters rather than several thousand meters on the day of your hike.

 Views of Nevado Ausangate (6,384 meters) from Rainbow Pass

-I’d also highly recommend avoiding alcohol, staying hydrated, not eating too much, chewing coco leaves, and walking slowly up the mountain.
+I’d also highly recommend avoiding alcohol, staying hydrated, not eating too much, chewing coca leaves, and walking slowly up the mountain.
 The best piece of advice I was given when hiking up Mount Kilimanjaro (5,895 meters) was to walk as though my shoelaces were tied together.
-In other words, slow, steady, and small steps.
-Take your time walking up; if you reach the top dizzy and out-of-breath you’re not going to enjoy the experience!
+In other words, slow, steady, small steps to avoid gaining too much altitude too quickly.
+Hiking at altitude favours the turtle, not the hare!